 It’s always beneficial to go for a multi-layer approach in this.
 We highly recommend combining the first two for a useful combination of connectivity and protection.

-How does a fragmentation attack work?
+How does a fragmentation attack work in Canada?

 How common is IP fragmentation?